 Now, a tooth that has a severe fracture or is cracked deep below the gum line is typically a good candidate for extraction.
 And if a tooth is dominated by a large cavity, the tooth’s structure may be so compromised and weak that it cannot be repaired, capped, or otherwise.
 Extraction will be the only option.

 Your Johns Creek dentist will present all appropriate and viable treatment options after examining your problem tooth and help you make the best decision for your oral health.
 It can be very difficult to choose between root canal and extraction, but knowing that cosmetic and restorative repairs are available after both options to complete your smile can simplify the decision.

 For the especially anxious patients, or those who simply don’t want to be fully aware of any root canal procedure or extraction, oral conscious sedation is an option.
 Sedation dentistry makes it possible for dental patients to get the treatment they need without squirming, worrying, or feeding their anxiety.
 And when patients are calm, the treatment is much easier for your Duluth dentist to complete efficiently and expertly.

 Problem tooth?
 Don’t wait any longer to have something done about it.
-Make your appointment with Dr. Mitul Patel at Family & Cosmetic Dental Care, serving Alpharetta, Suwanee, and Johns Creek.
+Make your appointment with Dr. Mitul Patel at Hello Family Dental, serving Alpharetta, Suwanee, and Johns Creek.